-- You are in a Yale unit that wants to sell the services it provides within the University to external customers.
+- You are in a Yale unit that wants to sell the services it provides within the University to external customers; - OR -

-- You are a Yale faculty member or a Yale faculty member in your unit wants to provide professional services to external parties under the auspices of Yale, meaning that Yale would be the contracting party and time spent performing these services would be considered in support of Yale and not part of the 1/7th of a faculty member’s time that can be spent on non-Yale work.
+- You, as a Yale faculty member, or a Yale faculty member in your unit wants to provide professional services to external parties under the auspices of Yale, meaning that Yale would be the contracting party and time spent performing these services would be considered in support of Yale and not part of the 1/7th of a faculty member’s time that can be spent on non-Yale work.

 - AND -